squidfunk/mkdocs-material/docs/reference/index.md

 ### Setting the page title

-When [Metadata] is enabled, the page title can be overridden for a document with some custom front matter.
+The page title can be overridden for a document with the front matter `title` property.
 Add the following lines at the top of a Markdown file:

 ``` sh
 ---